go-go-golems/go-go-labs/cmd/apps/clean-html/extract-dsl.md

   - `concatenate`: Joins the text content of all matched elements with newlines.
   - `code_blocks`: Similar to concatenate, but formats each element as a code block.
   - `hash`: Creates a key-value pair for each element.
 - `attributes`: A list of attribute names to extract (used with `list` assembly).
+Can be a simple list of strings or a list of objects for more detailed configuration:
+  - Simple form: `["attr1", "attr2"]`
+  - Detailed form:
+    ```yaml
+    - name: "attribute_name"
+      transformations:
+        - transformation1
+        - transformation2
+    ```
-- `transformations`: A list of transformations to apply to the extracted text.
+- `transformations`: A list of transformations to apply to the extracted text or all attributes if not specified at the attribute level.
 Options include:
   - `strip`: Removes leading and trailing whitespace.
   - `capitalize`: Capitalizes the first character of the text.
+  - `remove_newlines`: Removes all newline characters from the text.
+  - `to_lowercase`: Converts the text to lowercase.
+  - `to_uppercase`: Converts the text to uppercase.
+  - `trim_spaces`: Reduces multiple consecutive spaces to a single space.
 - `children`: A list of nested selector objects for hierarchical extraction.
 - `key_attribute`: Specifies the attribute or "text" to use as the key in `hash` assembly (default: "text").
 - `value_attribute`: Specifies the attribute to use as the value in `hash` assembly (default: "href").